+Parkinson’s disease is a movement disorder that causes motor symptoms such as stiffness, bradykinesia (slowness), resting tremor, and postural instability that can lead to falls.
+In people who have symptoms of Parkinson’s, but the cause is unknown, the condition may be referred to as parkinsonism.
 There is at present no cure for Parkinson’s, and no treatments have been proven to change the course of the disease.
-However, many people with Parkinson’s can improve their symptoms and quality of life with effective treatments.
+However, many people with Parkinson’s can improve their symptoms and quality of life with effective treatment options.

 Symptoms and severity can vary widely between individuals with parkinsonism.
 There is no standard treatment for Parkinson’s.
 Guidelines for Parkinson’s treatments are based on what symptoms a person has, the severity of the symptoms, how long they have had Parkinson’s, which type and stage of Parkinson’s they have, tolerance of side effects, the age of the person, and any other health conditions they have or medications they use.
 Some treatments are highly effective for one type of Parkinson’s, but ineffective for others.
 In most people, medications gradually lose their effectiveness as the disease progresses.